STAR-Research/18-847B-F22/README.md

 This course is appropriate for graduate and advanced undergraduate students from ECE and CS who are interested in a vertical study of modern cloud computing and advanced data center systems.
 It is also appropriate for ECE and CS students who want to gain some experience with a semester-long research project on a cutting-edge modern computer systems topic.
 This course is especially suited for students who are more interested in open-ended discussions, are interested in learning new concepts on-the-fly, and have a curiosity to explore the unknown.

 Students are expected to attend class meetings and actively participate in the discussions.
 Paper summaries, presentations, and class participation are a significant part of the grade.
-There is no formal prerequisite for this course.
-However, it would be helpful if students have a basic understanding of systems and architecture concepts and are comfortable with C/C++ and/or Python programming.

 **Number of Units:**  12